Financial Planning FAQ — London, Ontario

 I don't charge a separate fee for financial planning.
 When you work with me, the financial plan is included as part of the investment management relationship.
 My fee is a percentage of the investments I manage for you, and that covers everything — the plan, ongoing management, tax strategies, and regular check-ins.

 You absolutely can do it yourself — and some people do well on their own.
 But most people I work with tell me they've been meaning to 'figure out the money stuff' for years and just haven't gotten around to it.
-A financial planner saves you time, helps you avoid costly mistakes, and gives you confidence that your plan actually works.
+A financial advisor saves you time, helps you avoid costly mistakes, and gives you confidence that your plan actually works.
 If you're not sure, book a free 15-minute call and I'll tell you honestly whether I think I can add value for your situation.

 A bank advisor typically works for the bank and recommends the bank's own products.
-As an independent financial planner, I can recommend solutions based on what's best for you, not what a head office is pushing this quarter.
+As an independent financial advisor, I can recommend solutions based on what's best for you, not what a head office is pushing this quarter.
 I also build a comprehensive financial plan — retirement projections, tax strategies, estate planning — rather than just selling you a mutual fund.
 Most of my clients come to me after years with the bank because they want a second opinion and a real plan.

 Look for someone who will actually build you a plan, not just sell you products.
 Ask them: How do you get paid?
 Will you show me retirement projections?
 Do you do tax planning?
 How often will we meet?
-A good financial planner should be transparent about fees, proactive about tax savings, and available when you have questions.
+A good financial advisor should be transparent about fees, proactive about tax savings, and available when you have questions.
 I'd suggest talking to 2-3 planners before choosing — and I'm happy to be one of them.

 Bring your most recent tax return, investment statements (RRSP, TFSA, non-registered accounts), any pension statements, mortgage details, and insurance policies.
 If you own a business, bring your corporate financial statements too.
 Don't worry if you don't have everything — we can work with what you have and fill in the gaps over time.